braintree/braintree_perl/README.md

-# Deprecation warning
+# Unsupported warning

-This library is deprecated; current integrations are supported, but no new feature development is planned at this time.
-For more details see our [support site](https://support.braintreepayments.com/customer/portal/articles/1763061-status-of-the-perl-client-library).
+This library is deprecated and unsupported by Braintree.
+We recommend migrating to our [GraphQL API](https://graphql.braintreepayments.com/) instead.

-You can find a community supported fork of this library at:
+Alternatively, you can find a community supported fork of this library at:

 * [WebService::Braintree](https://metacpan.org/pod/WebService::Braintree)